Dr. Goldberger is the director of the Electrocardiography/Holter Laboratory at Harborview Medical Center. He received his medical degree from Yale…

 |American Board of Internal Medicine||Internal Medicine||2007

-Dr. Goldberger received his undergraduate degree in English and American Literature from Brown University, and his medical degree from Yale University School of Medicine.
-He did internship and residency in internal medicine at the University of Washington, and a cardiology fellowship at the University of Michigan, along with a health services research fellowship in the Robert Wood Johnson Foundation Clinical Scholars Program.
-He is currently a UW assistant professor of medicine in the Division of Cardiology at Harborview Medical Center/University of Washington School of Medicine, and serves as an associate program director for the cardiology fellowship, and as director of the Electrocardiography/Holter Laboratory at Harborview Medical Center.
+Dr. Goldberger is the director of the Electrocardiography/Holter Laboratory at Harborview Medical Center.
+He received his medical degree from Yale University School of Medicine and completed his internship and residency in internal medicine at the University of Washington.
+Dr. Goldberger completed his cardiology fellowship at the University of Michigan and a health services research fellowship in the Robert Wood Johnson Foundation Clinical Scholars Program.
+He is currently a UW assistant professor of medicine in the Division of Cardiology at Harborview Medical Center/University of Washington School of Medicine, and serves as an associate program director for the cardiology fellowship.